GFW-knocker/AndroidLibXrayLite/README_fetch.md

 | `ResolveDoH(optionsJSON string) *DNSResult` | DNS query over DoH |

-Both take a single JSON options string, so the binding signature stays stable as options are added.
-Both accept the same transport options: proxy, fragment, ECH, uTLS fingerprint, browser header profile.
+Both take a single JSON options string, so the binding signature stays stable as options are added, and both accept the same transport options: proxy, pinned IP, TLS fragmentation, ECH (by DNS or by probing the server), uTLS fingerprint, browser header profile, and HTTP/1.1, HTTP/2 or HTTP/3 over QUIC.

 ---